 2- All-Metal and Jam Lock Nut Direction

-With all-metal lock nuts, the deformed or locking threads are typically positioned at the top of the nut, meaning they engage last during tightening.
-Jam nuts are installed by tightening the thinner nut against the main nut, locking both in place.
-Correct orientation ensures strength, safety, and long-term fastening reliability.
+With all-metal lock nuts, the deformed or locking threads are usually located at the top of the nut, that is, they are the last threads to encounter on tightening.
+Jam nuts: These are fitted by fastening the thinner nut in place against the main nut and both are fixed.
+Proper orientation secures strength, safety and reliability of fastening over long period of time.

 Types of Lock Nuts (With Table)